otdavies/UnityChromakey/README.md

 # UnityChromakey
+*Disclaimer: Unity has changed a lot since I originally implemented this simple shader, it may no longer work as intended in all render pipelines and conditions.*

 A simple, yet powerful chromakey / greenscreen solution for Unity.
 Designed to be used with virtual production.

 ## Usage